Whole-Earth-Catalog/WEBC-SQL-Scripts/README.md

 - tag260:
 	- $a has place of publication
 	- $b has name of publisher
 	- $c has date of publication
+- tag008:
+	- has the control number, with date code and other useful info